paulxu1234/ameba_docs/source/application_note/secure_boot.rst

     Users do not need to implement the secure boot code themselves, which is already contained in the SDK.

     To generate the Public Key and signature of bootloader, we provide an image operation tool named "elf2bin".
-With the tool, users can generate and append signature\-related information to images.
+With the tool, users can generate and append signature-related information to images.
 Refer to the following sections for operation details.

-    The principle of secure boot is illustrated in Figure 1\-1.
+    The principle of secure boot is illustrated in Figure 1-1.
 With elf2bin tool, the public key, signature, image hash and other fields are generated in the manifest.

-    Figure \- Secure boot diagram
+    Figure - Secure boot diagram

     The manifest (4KB) is located at the beginning of the image.
 Each of the following images has a manifest: